 It is also UW Tacoma's policy to notify parents or guardians of students less than 18 years old who are not legally emancipated within 24 hours of being determined missing.
-Parent or Guardian contact information must be provided upon move in to the Residential Life Staff.
+Parent or Guardian contact information must be provided upon moving into the Residential Life Staff.